Richard-L4/the-majors/readme.md

     - Being my first solo project, I was keen to reinforce the principal teachings from the three walkthrough projects.
     - The main issue I had several times, was getting the concept idea of what I wanted to do to appear as I wanted.
 This meant having to look back over previous lessons many times to be able to apply the techniques and syntax to my own personal design.
     - The first big problem and eventual 'penny drop' moment I had was with Bootstrap containers.
 I had spent all day trying to get what I thought to be a good "GRID" that would be highly responsive to work correctly with no success.
 Eventually, I finally realised it was a CONTAINER not a GRID that I needed, and with a bit of trial and error was able to get the desired outcome I wanted.
-    - My secound challenge was during testing.
+    - My second challenge was during testing.
 I noticed that the links on the navigation bar were just the words themselves, which I thought looked good against the backdrop of the image.
 However, when I checked the Enquiry page it was clear that they were obscured the form labels.
 After a lot of trial and error of many things, again, I finally remembered that you can add a background to the tabs.
-Once I had a rough version of these implace, it was just a case of the styling to get all the colors to 'sit' / sync well together.
+Once I had a rough version of these implace, it was just a case of the styling to get all the colours to 'sit' / sync well together.
     - My final issue was raised during validation testing.
 HTML validate picked up that there was an illegal space in the image links to some images.
-This took some research on Google to discover that the issue of the space (which couldn't be ommited otherwise the image would not load) could be resolved with a '20%' syntax to subsitute for the 'space'.
+This took some research on Google to discover that the issue of the space (which couldn't be ommitted otherwise the image would not load) could be resolved with a '20%' syntax to substitute for the 'space'.
 [Back to the top](#the-majors)
 ## Features
 - I designed the site to have individual pages to create a cleaner, clearer user experience including a separate "Enquiry" button taken from Bootstrap and then modified and styled to suit the style of the site that is situated slightly away from the main menu tabs.
     - The Enquiry tab itself changes colour on hover to gold.
 This along with the tab that is highlighted to indicate to the user which page they are currently on was chosen as it is the 'gold medal' that the players are competing for, and I thought the colour contrast worked well on all pages to distinguish location.
 - The "Enquiry" page has a custom button with a hover feature to reassure the user that that is how to submit their details and the message they wish to send.
-This button is just a simple hover desing to aid the user with a colour that I thought works well.
+This button is just a simple hover design to aid the user with a colour that I thought works well.
 - I created a "success" page to give instant confirmation to the user that their message has been successfully submitted, with a link to take the user back to any part of the site they would like to go to.
 [Back to the top](#the-majors)